A warming Lebanese lemon lentil soup (adas bi hamod) made with lentils and silverbeet in a lemony broth. This is a vegan and gluten-free soup.

 🥘Related recipes

-Other Lebanese lentil recipes worth checking out include; mujadara (lentils and rice), mujadara hamra (lentils and burghul), mujadara makhbousa (lentil porridge) or Lebanese stuffed capsicums.
+Other Lebanese lentil recipes worth checking out include; mujadarat riz (lentils and rice), lentils and burghul, or green lentil porridge.

 Also, it’s worth noting that silverbeet (selek or sele2) in Arabic, is also a widely used vegetable, check out my vegan Lebanese stuffed silverbeet leaves or black-eyed beans with silverbeet.